LEND TRAINEE PROFILES

 1. What brought you to the LEND program?

 When I attended my first AUCD conference about 4 or 5 years ago, I learned about LEND.
 For me the best part of the conference was going to the LEND Poster presentations, seeing the research, and talking to the LEND trainees about their projects.
 Their ideas were refreshing.
 Afterward, I looked into becoming a LEND trainee.
 I learned that although Georgetown University once had a LEND program, it no longer existed.
 I made inquiries into programs in other states but didn’t get much of a response.
 I thought it would never happen.
-Then last summer, I heard that the GUUCEDD was taking applications for a new LEND cohort.
+Then last summer, I heard that the GUCEDD was taking applications for a new LEND cohort.
 There was no question that I would apply.

 2. What do you hope to gain from being in LEND?